Information for Scholars and Students

 Our editors are thoroughly familiar with The Chicago Manual of Style, Publication Manual of the American Psychological Association, and other style guides.
 Some of our editors specialize in working with nonnative speakers of English.
 Many can help format notes and bibliographical materials.

 If you are a student seeking assistance with a dissertation or other academic paper, we will need permission from your committee or major professor to work with you.
-The services that we provide on these manuscripts include proofreading and copyediting, as well as heavier-level editing for nonnative English speakers at a committee’s request.
+The services that we provide on these manuscripts include proofreading and copyediting, as well as heavier-level editing at a committee’s request.
 We do not provide assistance with content development for academic papers.

 To get the help you need, don’t wait until your deadline is near.
-Contact us as soon as possible to reserve time from one of our professionals, especially if you need help formatting notes and citations.
+Contact us as soon as possible to reserve time from one of our professionals.
 Be prepared also to let us know if your institution has guidelines for work with professional editors.

 Can Editcetera publish my book?